neocheekiong/you-dont-know-singapore/readme.md

 ### MVC
 After some comments on MVC in some of my past homework, I decided to make my app here more modular.
 There are separate files for the map, the quiz, the handlers and the data.

+## User Story
+When I enter the website, I want to be wowed by the environment.
+I want to start getting ready to explore.
+As I go through the sequences, I want to be drawn into the hidden stories of Singapore.
+I want to invite the users to google and find out more about these hidden stories.